Installation#

 pip install gloria

 to install the package.
-To verify it is correctly installed, run the following command:
+To verify it is correctly installed, start a Python REPL session by simply entering python into your shell and run the following commands:

 >>> from gloria import Gloria